Opinion | The campaign for D.C. statehood just got a big boost

 That may be, but as Heather Cox Richardson notes, states have often been added for many reasons, including partisan benefit to the party adding them.
 And this in no way diminishes the idea that this is the right thing to do because D.C. residents are entitled to representation.

 “The normative reason for it is democracy,” the University of Michigan Law School’s Leah Litman, one of the signatories, told me.
-Litman added that Congress is empowered to add states “to afford representation to United States citizens,” extending to them the blessings of “self government.”
+Litman added that Congress is empowered to add states “to afford representation to United States citizens,” extending to them the blessings of “self-government.”

 Indeed, that objection itself confirms the real reason Republicans are opposed.
 It would add representation for a large number of Americans who overwhelmingly vote Democratic (and also happen to be urban and majority-minority).

-Whether it’s D.C. statehood, or reforming the filibuster crippling legislative action to address big public problems, or safeguarding voting rights against escalating restrictions of them, Democrats have a tight window for undertaking major rebalancing reforms.
+Whether it’s D.C. statehood, or reforming the filibuster crippling legislative action to address big public problems, or safeguarding voting rights against escalating restrictions on them, Democrats have a tight window for undertaking major rebalancing reforms.
 And act they must.